determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 with the appropriate urlfor your Determined cluster substituted in for `MASTER_URL_WITH_PORT`.
 Using four
 V100s, the Experiment should take about ~10 minutes to complete.
-(The `slots_per_trial` field will need to be reduced, and other hyperparmaeters modified, if you have fewer than four GPUs on your cluster.)
+(The `slots_per_trial` field will need to be reduced, and other hyperparameters modified, if you have fewer than four GPUs on your cluster.)

 This will submit an experiment which introduces a new embedding vector into the world of Stable